repl-cli/REPL/README.md

 <sub>You must have the necessary compilers/runtimes installed (e.g., `node.js` for JavaScript or `rustc` for Rust).
 Edit the `config` file to configure the compilers/runtimes that REPL uses.</sub>

+Can't find your programming language?
+Let us know in a new issue, or better yet, submit it in a pull request! :)

 ## Contributing

 Was REPL useful to you?
 Maybe you just like the project?
 Donate a star :)